7 Money Saving Ideas To Help You Survive on an Entry Level Salary

 5. Collect cashback when buying online & offline

 I use sites such as TopCashBack, Quidco ad Kidstart.
-I also use Zeek to get some voucher cards cheaper to save additional few pounds when shopping online or offline.
-You can get a promo code with free £5 – simply check out my blog for details.
+I also use Card Yard to get some voucher cards cheaper to save additional few pounds when shopping online or offline.

 6. Use money saving apps